Foundayo vs Ozempic: New Pill vs Proven Injection

 Ozempic at 2.0mg: In STEP-equivalent analyses, semaglutide 2.0mg shows approximately 15% weight loss.
 Note: Ozempic's max approved dose is 2.0mg (vs Wegovy's 2.4mg).

-Ozempic has a modest efficacy advantage (~3 percentage points), but Foundayo's results are clinically meaningful — 27 lbs average weight loss at the highest dose.
+Ozempic has a modest efficacy advantage (~3 percentage points), but Foundayo’s results are clinically meaningful — roughly 27 lbs average weight loss at the highest dose.
+See our Foundayo weight loss timeline for what to expect month by month.

 A head-to-head comparison was published in The Lancet (the ATTAIN-3 trial, Lilly-funded): In type 2 diabetes patients, orforglipron outperformed oral semaglutide (Rybelsus 7-14mg) on weight loss and A1C reduction.
 However, Novo Nordisk pointed out this used their lower diabetes dose, not the higher weight management dose.